atayuksel97/WFSample/README.md

 # Getting Started

+You need UnrealEngine 5.1.1 or later to open this sample.

 - Clone this repository.
 - Open your Epic games launcher and go to the marketplace tab.
 - Buy and then Install the WiseFeline plugin in your engine.